waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration-a1.md

 * Hot air gun (optional)

 !!!
 Note
-    Alternatively to soldering you can use your favourite headers to establish an electrical connection.
+    Alternatively to soldering you can use your favorite headers to establish an electrical connection.

 Remove 5mm wire insulation on both the tether wires and the locator wires with a knife.

 Put heat shrink tube onto the wires before soldering.

-Connect the Locator-A1 wires (green/white) to a spare twisted pair of the tether (recommended: green/white) by soldering.
+Connect the Locator-A1 wires (blue/white) to a spare twisted pair of the tether (recommended: green/white) by soldering.

 Pull the the heat shrink tube over the solder-connection and shrink it with a hot air gun or alternatively with your soldering iron turned to low.